anaeim/hr-ai-agent/README.md

 - **Automatically screening resumes** with layout-aware PDF understanding
 - **Identifying top candidates** using job-specific skill assessment
 - **Providing consistent shortlists** through structured evaluation and reranking
+- **Prevents keyword stuffing / resume hacking** – Uses a Fine-grained Skill Grader and Proficiency-Based Candidate Filtering to verify that claimed skills are backed by genuine, role-relevant experience before shortlisting.

 This ensures a hiring process that is:
 - **Faster** – drastically reducing time-to-hire
 - **Fairer** – evaluating candidates objectively
 - **More accurate** – matching resumes to role requirements with high precision

-By removing manual bottlenecks and unconscious, AIAgent significantly improves the **quality and consistency** of hiring decisions.
+By removing manual bottlenecks, mitigating keyword-stuffing tricks, and introducing multi-dimensional skill validation, AIAgent significantly improves the **quality and consistency** of hiring decisions.

 ![process-detail-solution](./images/HR-AI-Agent-process-detail.drawio.png)
 ---